-Students may drop courses before the end of the tenth day of classes without transcript notations.
-After the tenth day of classes and through the ninth week of the semester, a student may drop one course for any reason with permission from the student's advisor.
-No student is permitted to drop a course after the ninth week of classes or to drop more than one course after the first ten days of classes unless on the recommendation of the advisor, an exception is made by the dean or designee of the school or college in which the student is enrolled.
-Exceptions are made only for extenuating circumstances beyond the student's control.
-Poor academic performance is not considered a sufficient reason for dropping a course after the ninth week.
-Any course dropped after the first ten days of classes will receive a 'W' on the transcript.
+Students may Drop courses before the end of the tenth day of classes without transcript notations.
+After the tenth day of classes and through the eleventh week of the semester, a student may Withdraw from one course (for any reason) with permission from the student's advisor.
+Students seeking to Withdraw from a course after the eleventh week of the semester must get approval from the student's advisor and from the dean or designee of the school or college in which the student is enrolled.
+Approvals are given only for extenuating circumstances beyond the student's control; poor academic performance is not an extenuating circumstance.
+Any course Withdrawn from after the first ten days of classes will receive a 'W' on the transcript.
 Exceptions to transcript notations can be made only by the Provost or designee.
+For courses taught outside of the fall and spring semesters, these deadlines will be adjusted in a pro-rated fashion by the Registrar.